dpreid/learning-analytics-server/README.md

 payload: payload}
 ```

-Where ```type``` is either "log" for logging new data to a user or "request" for returning the analytics data to a user dashboard.
+Where ```type``` is either "log" (which will be ignored by the analytics client); "analytics" for processing new data to a user; or "request" for returning the analytics data to a user dashboard.

 The payload differs, but is along the lines of: